canonical/microcloud/doc/tutorial/get_started.md

 MicroCloud will now initialise the cluster.
 See {ref}`explanation-initialisation` for more information.

-See the full initialisation process here:
+See the full process here for the initiating side:

 (initialisation-process)=